Amazon Redshift

 meltano config target-redshift set dbname [value]

-• Environment variable: TARGET_REDSHIFT_DEFAULT_TARGET_SCHEMA_SELECT_PERMISSIONS
+• Environment variable: TARGET_REDSHIFT_DIALECT+DRIVER

 Configure this setting directly using the following Meltano command:

-meltano config target-redshift set default_target_schema_select_permissions [value]
+meltano config target-redshift set dialect+driver [value]

 Host (host)